adobe/spectrum-web-components/packages/coachmark/README.md

 ## Using Action Menu

-Coach marks can include an `ActionMenu`, which appears at the top right of the coach mark.
-The `ActionMenu` should only include ways to interact with the coach mark tour as a whole, with options like “Skip tour” or “Restart tour.”
+Coach marks can include an `<sp-action-menu>`, which appears at the top right of the coach mark.
+The `<sp-action-menu>` should only include ways to interact with the coach mark tour as a whole, with options like “Skip tour” or “Restart tour.”

 ```html
 <sp-coachmark